linoriva66/linoriva66/README.md

-- 👋 Hi, I’m Frank Bruno
+- 👋 Hi, I’m Frank
-- 👀 I’m interested in Tech & Design.
+- ✨ I’m working as a Product Owner.
-- 🌱 I’m currently learning Data Science, ML & Cybersecurity.
+- 🌱 I’m currently making videos about Product Design & learning about game development.

 <!---
 - 💞️ I’m looking to collaborate on ...